Ramsay Street: The most dangerous residential area on earth and Melbourne's answer to the Bermuda Triangle.

 Tom Oliver's contract gave him 4 month blocks alternating between filming and holiday which later changed to 2 month blocks.
 This has led to Lou's sudden preoccupation with visiting his daughter Lauren in Mt.
 Isa and (upon Lauren moving to Ramsay St.) his half-Chinese lovechild Mai Ling and adoptive daughter Lolly.

-Parental Favouritism: Max Ramsay made little secret of his preference for Shane over Danny, which was revealed to stem from his suspicion that he wasn't Danny's biological father.
+Parental Favoritism: Max Ramsay made little secret of his preference for Shane over Danny, which was revealed to stem from his suspicion that he wasn't Danny's biological father.
 He was right, though ironically their relationship started to improve considerably after both found out the truth.

 Basically, anybody who is in the show for more than a few episodes as a guest part, will likely end up appearing on the title sequence the next time it's changed.
 If they don't, it means that they're most probably about to leave.